jestjs/jest/docs/JestObjectAPI.md

 #### `Object`

 Objects are deeply cloned.
-Their interfaces are maintained and their values are mocked.
+Their keys are maintained and their values are mocked.

 #### `Array`